FHachez/Notion-to-Obsidian-Converter/README.md

     -   Windows can't handle large paths.
     -   I'm thinking about transforming them in shorter "UUID" like using the first 8 char of the UUID

+## Known issues

+- Notes with a very long title won't be properly linked.
+The main issue is that Notion cut the file name at a variable length for very long names.

 ## Warning

 This script transform the folder to make it work in Obsidian.